ERIE CANALWAY TRAIL:

-Head right around the park and underneath the Route 270 bridge then back out to Tonawanda Creek Rd at 112.2 miles.
-Head right on-road (bike lane) following Tonawanda Creek Rd for 0.8 miles before picking the trail on your right.
-Travel underneath Bear Ridge Rd before coming to Brenon Rd at 113.8 miles.
+Head right around the park and underneath the Route 270 bridge then back out to Tonawanda Creek Rd at 340.5 miles.
+Head right on-road (BIKE LANE) for 0.8 miles following Tonawanda Creek Rd before picking the paved Erie Canalway Trail on your right at 341.2 miles.
+Travel underneath Bear Ridge Rd before coming to Brenon Rd at 342 miles.
 Head right for a short on-road (residential) section before rejoining the trail on your right.
 Here the trail passes by the University at Buffalo Boathouse before jutting south around Amherst Veterans Canal Park and traveling between the canal and Tonawanda Creek Rd.
-The trail abruptly ends at 115 miles.
-Head right on-road along Tonawanda Creek Rd inland for 1.3 miles, crossing busy Route 62, before picking up the paved trail at 116.3 miles.
-The trail continues south between the canal and Old Niagara Falls Blvd.
-Travel underneath the E Robinson Rd bridge before passing by the Ellicott Island Bark Park parking lot at 117 miles (a bridge leads over to this dog walking island).
-The trail now travels between the canal and Creekside Dr. You'll pass by multiple parking lots.
-The trail abruptly ends at 118.1 miles next to Creekside Dr.
+The trail abruptly ends at 343.2 miles.
+Head right on-road along Tonawanda Creek Rd (wide shoulder) inland for 1.3 miles, crossing busy Route 62, before picking up the paved trail at 344.5 miles.
+The paved Erie Canalway Trail continues south between the Erie Canal and Old Niagara Falls Blvd.
+Travel underneath the E Robinson Rd bridge before passing by the Ellicott Island Bark Park parking lot at 345.2 miles (a bridge leads over to this dog walking island).
+The trail now travels between the Erie Canal and Creekside Dr. You'll pass by multiple parking lots.
+The trail abruptly ends at 346.2 miles next to Creekside Dr.

 Note; Across Creekside Dr is the entrance to Ellicott Creek Park and the start of the Ellicott Creek Trailway .
 Parking available.